-Restructuring and gross job and worker flows
+Restructuring-G job and worker flows

 The turnover of firms and jobs is a common feature of modern economies.
-In the US, over the three decades 1977-2005, for example, new jobs averaged 18% of total jobs (see Illustration on p.
+In the US, over the four decades 1977-2016, for example, new jobs averaged 16.4% of total jobs (Illustration on p.
 1), a third of them in new firms.
-Over the same period 16% of jobs were lost through closures and contractions, for annual net job growth of 2%.
-This 2% net gain is associated with a gross job reallocation rate of 34% (18 + 16) and thus with an excess job reallocation rate-the amount of job-churning beyond the minimum required to accommodate the net employment change-of 32%.
+Over the same period 14.5% of jobs were lost annually through closures and contractions, for an annual net job growth of 1.9%.
+This 1.9% net gain is associated with a gross job reallocation rate of 30.9% (16.4% + 14.5%) and thus with an excess job reallocation rate-the amount of job-churning beyond the minimum required to accommodate the net employment change-of 29.0%.

-Extensive churning is pervasive in all Organisation for Economic Co-operation and Development (OECD) economies.
-The average within-industry job reallocation rate in the OECD was 22% over 1997-2004 (see Figure 1).
+Extensive churning is pervasive in all OECD economies.
+The average within-industry job reallocation rate in the OECD was 22% over 1997-2004 (Figure 1) [1].
 An astonishing 80% or more of the reallocation of workers in developed countries takes place within narrowly defined sectors [2].
 This reallocation has two main drivers: adjustment among firms with different technologies, and experimentation with improved products, management, and other production systems.
 Excess job reallocation rates are higher for newer plants because of greater uncertainty, experimentation, and variability in the quality of goods produced.

 There are also large differences across countries in the extent of churning.
-Churning is roughly two-thirds higher in high-end than low-end economies.
-Worker flows are an estimated 1.5-2.5 times greater in the US than in Europe [4].
+Churning is roughly two-thirds higher in high-end than in low-end economies.
+Worker flows are an estimated 1.5-2.5 times greater in the US than in Europe [3].